Skip to content

 Real students tell about their recent IELTS exams: IELTS questions, topics, tasks, answers.

-IELTS in Brazil – December 2009 (Academic Module)
+IELTS in Russia – December 2009 (Academic Module)

 Writing test